hesreallyhim/github-readme-stats-plus/readme.md

 > - Pin: 12 hours (min 5m, max 12h)
 > - Gist: 2 days (min 2d, max 6d)
 >
 > Note: GitHub README images are cached by Camo using the full URL.
-To force a refresh, change the URL by adding or bumping a `v` query param (e.g., `&v=2`).
+To force a refresh, change the URL by adding or bumping a `v` (or any nonce) query param (e.g., `&v=2`).
 While iterating, you can also lower cache via `cache_seconds=300` on the URL, or set the `CACHE_SECONDS` env var on your own deployment to override limits.

-#### GitHub README (Camo) caching

-GitHub proxies README images through `camo.githubusercontent.com` and caches aggressively.
-If you update visuals or data and don’t see changes:

-- Add a cache‑buster: append `&v=2` (or any new value) to the image URL.
-- Optionally add `cache_seconds=300` while testing to shorten the CDN cache window.
-- After you’re satisfied, you can remove `cache_seconds` or raise it; keep `v` stable until you want Camo to refresh again.

 ##### Gradient in bg\_color